 *A metric group is the combination of a given metric, metric namespace, and tenancy for the purpose of determining limits.
 A dimension is a qualifier provided in a metric definition.
-A metric stream is an individual set of aggregated data for a metric, typically specific to a resource.
+A metric stream is an individual set of aggregated data for a metric with zero or more dimension values.
 For more information about metric-related concepts, see Monitoring Concepts.

 The endpoints for this operation differ from other Monitoring operations.
 Replace the string telemetry with telemetry-ingestion in the endpoint, as in the following example:

 A metric object containing raw metric data points to be posted to the Monitoring service.
 This is a complex type whose value must be valid JSON.
 The value can be provided as a string on the command line or passed in as a file using the file://path/to/file syntax.

 --generate-param-json-input option can be used to generate an example of the JSON which must be provided.
 We recommend storing this example

 in a file, modifying it as needed and then passing it back in via the file:// syntax.

 Batch atomicity behavior.
 Requires either partial or full pass of input validation for metric objects in PostMetricData requests.
 The default value of NON_ATOMIC requires a partial pass: at least one metric object in the request must pass input validation, and any objects that failed validation are identified in the returned summary, along with their error messages.
 A value of ATOMIC requires a full pass: all metric objects in the request must pass input validation.